SwasthikaSelvakumar/Pothole-Detection-using-YOLOV8/README.md

 ---

 <div align="center">
-Made with ❤️ for SDG 3 & SDG 11 | SRM Institute of Science and Technology
+Made with ❤️ for SDG 3 & SDG 11
 </div>